-Prior to the consummation of this offering, our board of directors will adopt corporate governance guidelines in accordance with the corporate governance rules of the NYSE, a copy of which will be available on our website at www.laredopetro.com prior to or upon completion of this offering.
+Our board of directors has adopted corporate governance guidelines in accordance with the corporate governance rules of the NYSE, a copy of which will be available on our website at www.laredopetro.com prior to or upon completion of this offering.
 Information on our website or any other website is not incorporated by reference into, and does not constitute part of, this prospectus.